H-4 Visa | Application Process | Processing Time, EAD Work Permit

 • Lastly, you’ll need two identical photos of yourself in color that are passport-style: 2×2 inches.

 If and when USCIS approves your petition, you will be able to work.
-However, it is essential that you do not work before that time, as unauthorized employment in the U.S. can damage your ability to get an EAD, renew your status, or get a green card.
-It might even result in deportation.
+However, you may jeopardize your eligibility for an H-4 EAD, your ability to renew your H-4 status, or obtain a green card.
+At worst, it can result in deportation.

 Is there H-4 EAD premium processing?